AidanCachia/honeypot-commands/cowrie-traditional/resource-monitoring.md

 # Cowrie Resource Monitoring Commands

 This file documents the resource monitoring commands used for the traditional Cowrie honeypot.
-These commands were used to record VMStat output and calculate peak CPU usage, estimated peak RAM usage, and lowest free memory during local testing.
+These commands were used to calculate peak CPU usage, estimated peak RAM usage, and lowest free memory during local testing.

 ## 1. Creating the Monitoring Folder